Ricky-1208/Credit-Fraud/README.md

 Given the class imbalance ratio, we recommend measuring the accuracy using the Area Under the Precision-Recall Curve (AUPRC).
 Confusion matrix accuracy is not meaningful for unbalanced classification.

+## Analysis in Python
+I do the XGBoost algorithm in Python.